Query Syntax Help

 Effect text:

-• effect:value, fx:value, or o:value
+• effect:value, fx:value, o:value, or oracle:value

 Flavor text: